rnkn/fountain-mode/README.md

  - Traditional TAB auto-completion writing style
  - Highly accurate pagination calculation
  - Navigation by section, scene, character name, or page
- - Integration with `outline` to fold/cycle visibility of sections and scenes
+ - Integration with `outline` to fold/cycle visibility of sections, scenes and notes
  - Integration with `electric-pair-mode` to insert emphasis delimiters with single key (i.e. `*` or `_`)
  - Integration with `imenu` (sections, scene headings, notes)